ngerakines/ngerakines.me/_posts/2014-06-01-secure-email-on-osx.markdown

 There shouldn't be anything extra needed to send and receive encrypted and or signed email through the Mail app now.
 In the Mail app preferences is a "GPGMail" section that should indicate that GPGMail is ready for use.
-I have it set to encrypt/sign drafts and sign all new messages by default.
+It is set to encrypt/sign drafts and sign all new messages by default.

 ## Test Sending Signed Mail

 From Mail, create a new message to send to a loved one, friend, coworker or the like.
-Once you fill in the To, Subject and Body ensure that the message is "Signed" by clicking the checkmark box button within the new mail window.
+Once you fill in the To, Subject, and Body, ensure that the message is signed by clicking the checkmark box button within the new mail window.
 If you have Mail configured to sign by default, you may be prompted within a few seconds to give the password for the key.